 Marilyn first became interested in environmental issues at school in the 60s when a teacher read out an extract from Rachel Carson’s “Silent Spring”, and some years later, in 1972, was influenced by The Ecologist’s “Blueprint for Survival“.
 She has always cycled as her main form of local transport (and occasionally for fun), and has sporadically (and mainly organically) grown a few herbs, vegetables and fruit bushes – but was otherwise a fairly passive supporter of various environmental and wildlife causes until she retired from her last paid job as education officer of the British Humanist Association.

-Within TTK, she has set up and/or worked on various practical projects: co-ordinating the Business Action Group, whose biggest and on-going project is TTK’s Kingston Green e-Directory; with Toni Izard running a make-do and mend sewing project, Stitch in Time for 4 years; helping to establish the Transition Tolworth community garden; managing Canbury Community Garden; helping to organise and run TTK stalls and events.
+Within TTK, she has set up and/or worked on various practical projects: co-ordinating the Business Action Group, whose biggest and on-going project is TTK’s Kingston Green e-Directory; with Toni Izard running a make-do and mend sewing project, Stitch in Time for 4 years; helping to establish the Transition Tolworth community garden; managing Canbury Community Garden; and helping to organise and run TTK stalls and events.
 She has been a member of TTK’s management team since 2011 and is currently its secretary and co-editor of the monthly e-newsletter Kingston Environment News (you can sign up for it here).